1998–1999 Ecuador economic crisis: Poverty and living conditions

 The severe effects of the financial crisis were especially visible in Ecuador because of the preexisting problems of poverty and national inequality.
 The general economic uncertainty resulted in loss of jobs and wealth, which had the most significant effect on people who were already vulnerable.
-The government was financially limited due to its debt defaults, and had to focus on macroeconomic solutions rather than the social problems that developed during the financial crisis.
+The government was financially limited due to its debt defaults, and it had to focus on macroeconomic solutions rather than the social problems that developed during the financial crisis.
 Measures of poverty, including extreme poverty and the poverty gap, all increased during the crisis and peaked in 1999.
 Rural areas were especially affected, and metrics such as worse child nutrition, reduced educational spending, and poor health outcomes all showed that the financial crisis had severe effects.
-An estimated 200,000 Ecuadorans also left the country between 1998 and 2000, representing 2% of the labor force.
+An estimated 200,000 Ecuadorians also left the country between 1998 and 2000, representing 2% of the labor force of the country.

 Political effects

 President Jamil Mahuad suffered declining popularity ratings throughout the financial crisis, decreasing from 60% in 1998 to 6% in early 2000.
-The dollarization policy proved to be particularly unpopular even if it was implemented successfully.
-Protests led by a coalition of indigenous peoples (CONAIE) and supported by the military occupied congress and forced President Mahuad to resign.
+The dollarization policy was particularly unpopular even if it was implemented successfully.
+Protests led by a coalition of indigenous peoples (CONAIE) and supported by the military occupied Congress and forced President Mahuad to resign.

 Social effects

 Migration to the United States

-The Ecuadoran financial crisis caused massive migrations, primarily to the United States and Spain.
-Between the years 1999 and 2000, approximately 400,000 Ecuadorans migrated to the United States.
-This was not the first wave of Ecuadoran migration to the U.S., and so this wave of migrants joined roughly half a million other Ecuadorans who had already paved the way for migration.
-Most Ecuadorans who migrated to the U.S. as a result of the Ecuadoran financial crisis were from the regions of Azuay and Cañar.
-The largest community of Ecuadorans in the U.S. resides in the New York metropolitan area.
-Half of the Ecuadoran diaspora is within the United States.
+The Ecuadorian financial crisis caused massive migrations, primarily to the United States and Spain.
+Between the years 1999 and 2000, approximately 400,000 Ecuadorians migrated to the United States.
+This was not the first wave of Ecuadorian migration to the U.S., and so this wave of migrants joined roughly half a million other Ecuadorians who had already paved the way for migration.
+Most Ecuadorians who migrated to the U.S. as a result of the Ecuadorian financial crisis were from the regions of Azuay and Cañar.
+The largest community of Ecuadorians in the U.S. resides in the New York metropolitan area.
+Half of the Ecuadorian diaspora is within the United States.

-Ecuadoran migration to the US has become increasingly transnational in nature.
-This is due in part to remittances sent back to communities in Ecuador by migrant communities in the US.
+Ecuadorian migration to the US has become increasingly transnational in nature.
+This change in the currency is due in part to remittances sent back to communities in Ecuador by migrant communities in the US.
 The sending of these remittances facilitates a continuous connection between migrants and those at home, which in turn facilitates further migration.
-Remittances to Ecuador were at around $643 million in 1997, and increased $1.41 billion in 2001 which highlights the sudden impact emigration had on Ecuador.
+Remittances to Ecuador were at around $643 million in 1997 and increased to $1.41 billion in 2001, which highlights the sudden impact emigration had on Ecuador.